 Allies of her father freeze pockets of time, in time.
 A villain is stuck in the same minute or so it takes to get to the front of a checkout line.
 Only she realizes it.

-Roger Zelazny "Chronomaster" has pocket universes (all manmade) that have had their time frozen from the inside.
-The main character has to use stuff called bottled time to keep himself from freezing.
-Everything in a tiny proximity gets normal speed
+Roger Zelazny'sChronomaster has pocket universes (all manmade) that have had their time frozen from the inside.
+The main character (and several other people) use devices called "bottled time" to be able to move around.
+Everything within meters gets normal speed.

 The fairies in Artemis Fowl can stop time within an area by surrounding it with a pentagram (and warlocks, originally, though they developed Magitek generators since there is a limit to how long a warlock can hold up his arms).
 They often use this in combination with a bio-bomb to contain its effect.
 Escape from a time-stop is possible, but the method is unusual: the time-stop preserves all beings in the state they were in when time stopped - people who are awake stay awake, while people who are asleep go on with the normal flow of the world.
 When an awake person uses something like sleeping pills to artificially change their state, the stop shunts them into normal time, making them disappear from inside the stop.